PlywoodPallet/landingpage/README.md

-Landing Page Project for The Odin Project
+Landing Page Project using Flexbox
-Used Flexbox